Weather Averages for Majorca in February

 14th February 2015 to 15th February 2015

-The weekend before lent is dedicated to the carnival celebrations, when the island comes alive with parades, games, music, dancing and singing.
-The biggest events are held in the island’s capital, Palma, but almost every other town also hosts its own festivities.
-Keep an eye out for posters advertising the dates and locations of upcoming celebrations.
+Otherwise known as the Last Days, Els Darrers Dies is the weekend before Lent dedicated to carnival celebrations.
+The whole island comes alive with parades, games, music, dancing and singing.
+The biggest events are held in the island’s capital, Palma, but almost every other town also hosts its own festivities - it's traditionally the last chance to have fun before giving things up for Lent after all.